-McGowan explains what is at stake in this difference: “The psychotic is capable of registering metonymy and thus can function within the symbolic structure.
+McGowan explains what is at stake in this difference:

+The psychotic is capable of registering metonymy and thus can function within the symbolic structure.
 But the psychotic foreclosure of the signifier of law marks a refusal of metaphor, which is what condemns the psychotic to a profound unfreedom.
-In this way, the psychotic is the most dangerous psychic structure . . . because its appearance of the ultimate freedom obscures the conformity that characterizes it” (63–64).
+In this way, the psychotic is the most dangerous psychic structure . . . because its appearance of the ultimate freedom obscures the conformity that characterizes it.
+(63–64)

 Thus, the window itself becomes an index of Aurora’s incarceration.
 We can feel the effects of this difference in the temporality of the scene.
-Coleridge notes, in the present tense and in all immediacy, how “A delight / Comes sudden on my heart” (“Lime-Tree” ll.
-45–46), while Barrett Browning goes out of her way to place the experience ambiguously in the past.
-In a section of Aurora Leigh with otherwise perfect iambic pentameter, one line alone has an extra syllable: “which seemed to have come on purpose from the woods” (l.
-1. 484).
-The syntax serves as what Lacan would call a “positional link” in the sentence, and so “reappears at all levels and sets up the synchronic coexistence of terms” (Seminar III 225).
+Coleridge notes, in the present tense and in all immediacy, how “A delight / Comes sudden on my heart” (“Lime-Tree” 45–46), while Barrett Browning goes out of her way to place the experience ambiguously in the past.
+In a section of Aurora Leigh with otherwise perfect iambic pentameter, one line alone has an extra syllable: “which seemed to have come on purpose from the woods” (1.
+484).
+The syntax serves as what Lacan would call a “positional link” in the sentence and so “reappears at all levels and sets up the synchronic coexistence of terms” (Seminar III 225).
 That is, it compresses the temporality of the scene to mark the disjuncture of time in Barrett Browning’s lime-tree prison.
-The line highlights its deliberate construction: the words “on purpose,” forming a spondee, are very emphatic, but not necessary to the line’s meaning; removing them, the line becomes surprisingly anapestic (“which seem to have come from the woods”).
-The sonic excess of the extra syllable—an extra bit which cannot be folded into the meter or the sense of the line—lends a hint of anxiety to the scene.
+The line highlights its deliberate construction: the words “on purpose,” forming a spondee, are very emphatic but not necessary to the line’s meaning; removing them, the line becomes surprisingly anapestic (“which seem to have come from the woods”).
+The sonic excess of the extra syllable—an extra bit that cannot be folded into the meter or the sense of the line—lends a hint of anxiety to the scene.
 Although “had come” or “seemed to come” would have made more sense syntactically and would have better satisfied the metrical requirements, Barrett Browning has gone out of her way to say “seemed to have come” instead.
 She lets the past perfect of it had come encounter the simple past of it seemed, creating a temporal division between the perspectives of the tree and speaker.
-From out of this gap, the tree’s purpose is given in the infinitive (“to bring the house a message”), as if a message were coming from the future into Aurora’s contemporary moment, despite our being able to recollect its past actions (and our own, in the time of Aurora’s narration).
+From out of this gap, the tree’s purpose is given in the infinitive (“to bring the house a message”), as if a message were coming from the future into Aurora’s contemporary moment despite our being able to recollect its past actions (and our own, in the time of Aurora’s narration).
 The poem is opening up two asynchronous temporalities—Aurora’s, belonging to Coleridge, in which a poetic past is repeated as the present, and the tree’s, in which the past situates us within its peculiarly deciduous prophecy—and fuses them into one asynchronous perspective.
-This effectively turns Coleridge’s poem inside-out, given how “This Lime-Tree Bower My Prison” was, in O’Gorman’s estimation, one of Coleridge’s boldest attempts “to try, however illusorily, to control the direction of the future through the assertion of a flawed individual will” and the culmination of his “efforts . . . somehow to know or to anticipate what was to come” (233).
+This effectively turns Coleridge’s poem inside-out, given how “This Lime-Tree Bower My Prison” was in O’Gorman’s estimation one of Coleridge’s boldest attempts “to try, however illusorily, to control the direction of the future through the assertion of a flawed individual will” and the culmination of his “efforts . . . somehow to know or to anticipate what was to come” (233).

 Aurora experiences that Coleridgean project of directing the future, ultimately, as a source of comfort—but it is comforting only insofar as it offers her a way to imagine herself in service to an omnipotent Other, here called Nature, who demands her enjoyment: